PmagPy/PmagPy-docs/programs/pmag_gui.md

 **Note that these applications take a long time to load.
 When you open the application, it can look like nothing is happening for a while before opening.
 Please be patient.**

-## Launching PmagPy for the command line
+## Launching Pmag GUI on the command line

-The other is to launch it from the command line from your fully PmagPy installation, in which case you want to follow these steps:
+The other way that Pmag GUI can be launched is from the command line fif you have a full PmagPy installation.
+To open it in this way you can follow these steps:

 1. Make sure you have followed all of the steps in the [Installing